abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 74: March 16, 2018

+Today's Progress: Working on the Pomodoro Clock.

+Thoughts: Removed the pause button.
+Now trying to get it to switch from pomodoro mode to break mode at the end of a session.

+Link to work: <a href="https://codepen.io/abbywilson/pen/KoKoea">Pomodoro Clock</a>

 ### Day 73: March 15, 2018

 Today's Progress: Working on the Pomodoro Clock.